tyroruyk/tictacx/README.md

    ")
 2. Run the executable.
    ("
-   (-) after compilation type 'build' in the command line.
+   (-) after compilation type './build/tictacx' in the command line.
    ")
 3. Choose a game mode (type 1 or 2 and press enter)from the menu.
 4. Players take turns by entering their moves in the format `row column` (e.g., `1 2` for row 1, column 2).